-So, the question is what to do with elderly parent’s pets?
-First, do all you can to allow your parent to keep their pet(s).
+To help your parents and their pets initially do all you can to allow your parent to keep their pet(s).
 Research local volunteer organizations that can help and provide pet care services for little to no cost.
 Locate assisted living facilities in your area that allow pets to live with their residents.
-Second, make the home modifications needed to make it easier to care for that cat, dog, bird, etc.
+Make the home modifications needed to make it easier to care for that cat, dog, bird, etc.

 Whether you rescue an animal or adopt them from a shelter or someone, our pets bring us love and joy.
 It’s can be devastating to an older adult to think of giving them up simply because they are finding it difficult to care for them.